meltano/sdk/docs/dev_guide.md

 ### 'GraphQL' stream classes

 _GraphQL streams inherit from the class `GraphQLStream`.
-GraphQL streams are very similar toREST API-based streams, but instead of a `url_suffix`, you will override the GraphQL query text._
+GraphQL streams are very similar toREST API-based streams, but instead of a `path`, you will override the GraphQL query text._

 1. **`tap_name`** - The same name used in your tap class (for logging purposes).
 2. **`url_base` property** - Returns the base URL, which generally is reflective of a specific API version.